19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Vetericyn Plus Poultry Care Spray | Healing Aid and Skin Repair for Chicken Wounds, Pecking Injuries, Bumblefoot, Vent Prolapses, and More.
 8 ounces

-• SOOTHING CARE: Apply the spray a few times daily to...
+• HEALING AID & SKIN REPAIR: Use a few times daily to...

 8. Worm infestation in Chicken

-Like human, chicken also suffers from worm infestation.
+Like humans, chickens also suffer from worm infestation.
 Endoparasites like Roundworm, Tapeworm live inside chicken intestines and suck all nutrients.
 This gradually decreases the appetite of chickens and causes diarrhea or even death.

 In this type of condition, you can use poultry wormer.
 You can read more about Chicken Wormers Here.